Mindy Kaling Sizzles In Black Bodysuit, Says She’s ‘Feeling Like That B*tch’

 “Slay Mindy!!!” another fan commented.

-“One hundred per-cent!!!
+“One hundred percent!!!
 You look fab!” another fan said.

 Yet another follower simply called Kaling “the queen.”